antoniawang/workshop/README.md

 - Delete the local copy of your branch:
 - git branch -D <name_of_branch>

-## THE DATING GAME - Adding and Committing
-1. Check current status of your current branch: git status
-2. Make changes and/or create new files
-3. git status (Be safe and check again)
-4. git add <file1> <file2> OR git add .
-(Add all files - but make sure you know what you’re adding!)
-5. git commit -m “descriptive message”
-Alternatively, combine steps 4 and 5  (not advised):
-	- git commit -am “I am reckless and added all tracked files and committed in one line”
-6. Rinse and repeat

 ## PLAYING THE FIELD - Stashing
 You want to mess around without any commitments?
 Stash it!